iana-org/dnssec-keytools/docs/README.md

 [Claims-Arguments-Evidence Framework](assurance-cases.md) documents the operational assurance exercise performed on the system software.

 [Architectural Design and Functional Specification](design-specifications.md) describes the high-level architectural design of the KSR Signer software, describing the security domains and functions maintained by the software.

-[Test Framework](test.md) describes how to perform unit tests...what is cover and what is not covered
+[Test Framework](test.md) describes how to perform unit tests, what is cover and what is not covered.